Jewish Community Memory Garden: Development

 Abigail Porth and Debbie Findling began discussing the idea for the Memory Garden in 2009.
 Porth experienced a miscarriage and found that there were no practices within the Jewish community to help her mourn and recover.
 She reached out to Findling, who had also experienced the stillborn birth of her first child and multiple subsequent miscarriages, with the idea of creating a space similar to the AIDS Memorial Grove.
 They felt there was a strong community need for an externalized, visible space to mourn infertility or loss of a child through miscarriage, abortion, stillbirth, or infant mortality in the first month after birth.

 They also hoped to create educational and support materials for the larger Jewish community.
 When delivering her stillborn child, Findling had experienced a nurse saying an uninvited Christian prayer over Findling's baby; upon filing a complaint with the hospital, she was told that the Jewish community had not provided the hospital with guidelines for supporting Jewish parents experiencing fertility loss.
 Based on Findling's experiences, Porth and Findling also planned outreach trainings for therapists, preschools, social and medical care providers for supporting individuals experiencing infertility and fertility loss.

-The two women began working with Bay Area Jewish Healing Center and some others who worked professionally with fertility and pregnancy loss in the Jewish community of the San Francisco Bay Area.
+The two women began working with Bay Area Jewish Healing Center, Jewish Family and Children's Services, and other professionals who worked with fertility and pregnancy loss in the Jewish community of the San Francisco Bay Area.
 Together, they approached a local Jewish cemetery, Sinai Memorial Chapel.
 They hoped to purchase some land at the cemetery for their project.
-The Board of the funeral home instead voted unanimously to cemetery provide the space for the garden at no cost.
+The Board of the funeral home instead voted unanimously to provide the cemetery space for the garden at no cost.

 The organizers ran focus groups, both of people who had personally experienced losses and of rabbis from different streams of observance.
 Spiritual leaders from many denominations of Judaism signed on to bring the project to fruition, including rabbis from the Reform, Conservative, and Orthodox movements.

 The $1.2 million project was supported by donors from across the Jewish community.
 The Jewish Community Federation of San Francisco oversaw a fund to which the Jewish community could donate in support of the project, and the Taube Foundation for Jewish Life & Culture provided two matching grants.
+Jewish Family and Children’s Services (JFCS) of San Francisco, the Peninsula, Marin & Sonoma Counties was a leading organizational partner and funder of the project, and the Koret Foundation contributed a significant grant toward the garden’s development.

 While Porth and Findling originally aimed to be completed in 2016, the project was stalled by some legal matters including right-of-way for the Bay Area Rapid Transit subway system and the need to move some electrical utility infrastructure.
 Then, the COVID-19 pandemic delayed its official opening.
 The Memory Garden was dedicated November 13, 2022, with participation from across the local Jewish community, including speeches from rabbis representing the Orthodox and Reform movements.